Talentica/HungryHippos/hhspark_automation/Readme.md

-   �NOTE:- after pressing enter it will prompt something like below Enter passphrase (empty for no passphrase): you can type some passphrase or ignore the passphrase by hitting enter again.
+   �NOTE:- after pressing enter it will prompt something like below Enter passphrase (empty for no passphrase): ignore the passphrase by hitting enter again.